 So, I produced reliable data by actually recording a walk, run, jog and sprint.
 I then used that data as an input to the algorithm and wrote test cases.

-This gives me the confidence that I didn't significantly break algorithm when I tweak it a bit.
-Of course, this is linked to my running profile and it might break for other athletes.
+This gives me the confidence that I didn't significantly break the algorithm when I tweak it a bit.
+Of course, this is linked to my running profile, and it might break for other athletes.

 Here are these activities in TrackFootball